cavejay/uqdraw/README.md

 Running the dev server
 `$ npm run start`
-You can access the dev server at `http://localhost:9000`
+You can access the dev server at `http://localhost:9000` and through your local network by using your machine's assigned ip address.

 Bundling the app
 `$ npm run build`